 - Summer: Apr.
 15

 - Submit your most current transcripts (high school and/or home school evaluations).
+If you've taken PSAT, ACT, SAT, or AP exams, you should have those scores sent to RACC too.
 Transcripts should be mailed to:

 - After your appointment with your Enrollment Services Coordinator, call 610-607-6224 or 610-372-4721 ext.
-5128 to schedule your placement test.
+5128 to schedule your placement test, if required.
 If you have a documented disability that may require accommodations during the placement test, please contact Disability Services at 610-607-6245 for an intake appointment prior to scheduling your placement test.

 - Prepare for your placement test, then complete your test on your scheduled day.